JacobN17/Besag-York-Mollie/README.md

 	pathlib - Used for object-orientated filepaths
 	random - Used for generating pseudo-random numbers

-The software packages can all be downloaded locally using the package manager pip within a command line prompt.
+The software packages can all be downloaded locally using the package manager pip within a command line prompt such as the following.
 ```
 pip install pystan
 ```

-**Node.js**\
+**Node**\
 The initialize command will download a package.json file to include all of the necessary dependencies
 ```
 npm init